thorsten/phpMyFAQ/docs/index.md

-and group based permissions on categories and records, a wiki-like revision feature, a news system, user-tracking, 40+ supported languages, enhanced automatic content negotiation, HTML5/CSS3 based responsive templates with support for own text and HTML snippets, PDF-support, a backup-system, a dynamic sitemap, related FAQs, tagging, built-in spam protection systems, OpenLDAP, Microsoft Active Directory, and Microsoft Azure AD support, and an easy-to-use installation script.
+and group based permissions on categories and records, a wiki-like revision feature, a news system, user-tracking, 40+ supported languages, enhanced automatic content negotiation, HTML5/CSS3 based responsive templates with support for own text and HTML snippets, PDF-support, a backup-system, a dynamic sitemap, related FAQs, tagging, built-in spam protection systems, OpenLDAP, Microsoft Active Directory, and Microsoft Entra ID support, and an easy-to-use installation script.
 You can run phpMyFAQ on almost every web hosting provider or in the cloud in a Docker container.

 This documentation should help you with installing, updating, using and administrating phpMyFAQ.